SmithWillSuffice/ohanga-pai/content/questions/100_why_does_it_matter.md

 Those are solid principles.
 Only dorky pedants have criticized them, and they're never in good faith.

-I call this vision the freakin' opposite of fetishizing work.
+I call this vision "the freakin' opposite of fetishizing work."
 The more workers we can employ, the less each individual worker needs to work each week.
-I call this core MMT from the working class left.
+I call this core MMT from the working class (and both 'left' and 'right' working class).

 But it's still less than spiritual economics can give you.
 It is still pretty cold grey MMT.